hj-n/steadiness-cohesiveness/README.md

 </p>

 We previously noted that large `min_dist` values make projections focus more on the global structure.
 Thus, the decrement of Trustworthiness and MRRE [Missing] is quite natural, as they focus on small local structures around each point.
 The surprising thing here is that Cohesiveness increases as `min_dist` increases.
 This result indicates that classes of the Fashion-MNIST dataset are not well separated as represented in the projections with a low `min_dist` value.
-According to our case study (refer to the paper (TBA)), it is common to perceive that projections with well-divided clusters better reflect the inter-cluster structure; this result shows that such a common perception could lead to a misinterpretation of inter-cluster structure.
+According to our case study (refer to the [paper](http://hcil.snu.ac.kr/system/publications/pdfs/000/000/157/original/Measuring_and_Explaining_the_Inter_Cluster_Reliability_of_Multidimensional_Projections__for_VIS2021__%281%29.pdf?1626439932), it is common to perceive that projections with well-divided clusters better reflect the inter-cluster structure; this result shows that such a common perception could lead to a misinterpretation of inter-cluster structure.